 However, since this article is specifically about the best waterfall hikes in the Columbia River Gorge, I’ll focus on the Gorge’s western half below.

-This best Columbia River Gorge waterfall hikes post contains affiliate links.
+This blog post about the best Columbia River Gorge waterfall hikes contains affiliate links.
 You can read more about our Terms of Use / Disclosure here.

 Historic Columbia River Highway